stelviodev/stelvio/docs/guides/cloudfront-router.md

 ```

 The crucial part here is the line `router = Router("rtr-test", custom_domain=...)`.
-This creates a Cloudfront Router component.
+This creates a CloudFront Router component.

 With this component, you can add routes to your existing components as such:
 ```python